hephtechy/ttracker/README.md

-This app is an attendance tracking system.
+## This app is an attendance tracking system.

+### Features include:

+ - Authentication
-It tracks the sign-in and sign-out times of staffs on a daily basis.
+ - Daily tracking of sign-in and sign-out times of staff members.

-It's sends real time updates to the admins using third party integrated APIs - Twilio (for Whatsapp updates) and Sendgrid (for email updates).
+ - Real-time updates to the admins using third-party APIs - Twilio (for Whatsapp updates) and Sendgrid (for email updates).